Gonzalo Verón

-Gonzalo Alberto Verón (born 24 December 1989) is an Argentine footballer for Universidad San Martín in the Peruvian Primera División.
+Gonzalo Alberto Verón (born 24 December 1989) is an Argentine footballer for Angostura in the Venezuelan Primera División.

 Club career

 Early career

 Born in Moreno, Buenos Aires, Verón came through the youth set-up at Arsenal de Sarandí before moving to Sportivo Italiano.

 Sportivo Italiano

 Verón made his professional debut with Sportivo Italiano, at that time playing in Primera B Metropolitana, on 24 May 2009 in a 1–1 draw against Tristán Suárez.
 In his four seasons at the club, which included a promotion to Primera B Nacional, he appeared in 66 official matches scoring seven goals.